dmarshNAIT/dmarshNAIT.github.io/DMIT1508_triggers.markdown

 Triggers can help us to
 - Enforce referential integrity across databases
+    - e.g. Every time I `INSERT` or `UPDATE` a specific table, I can check the values against another table or database to make sure they are valid.
 - Enforce business rules
+    - e.g. something too complicated for a `CHECK` constraint like "cannot increase this field by more than 25% at a time".
 - Automate an operation
+    - e.g. automatically `UPDATE` associated records when a new record is added, like updating the total Job cost when a new Service is added to the Job.
 - Create an audit trail
+    - e.g. automatically log the changes when a value is changed, like the cost of an item.

 For example:
 + one trigger might check the value of an `INSERT`ed or `UPDATE`d column, and `ROLLBACK` if it's an invalid value (e.g. a CustomerID that doesn't exist in our database, or an OrderNumber from an order with a status of "cancelled").